The Elizabeth Street Garden site has nearly 200 years of history as a public, recreational space!

 Community Board 2 (CB 2) has offered alternative sites to build affordable housing.
 These alternative sites provide more than 10X the amount of affordable units for Seniors!

-- 388 Hudson (pictured to the right): The City owned gravel lot can offer 5x the amount of units.
+*388 Hudson (pictured to the right): The City owned gravel lot can offer 5x the amount of affordable housing & additional public open space.
 300,000 sq.ft. for housing

 21 Spring: Located next to the Garden, this building is expiring Sec.
 8 (affordable housing) with empty units.
 185,000 sq.ft. for housing